Richalbert/holbertonschool-shell/basics/README.md

 # 14 - Copy files

 This script copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory.

+# 15 - Move files

+This script moves all files beginning with an uppercase letter to the directory /tmp/u.
+(the directory /tmp/u will exist)